 Your medical team will recommend one of these depending on the type of breast lesion you have.

 This form of breast biopsy — called stereotactic — is often used when small growths or accumulations of calcium called calcifications are detected on a mammogram, but do not appear on an ultrasound and cannot be felt on a physical exam of the breast.
 It is less invasive than a surgical biopsy, requires less recovery time, and causes minimal scaring.

 A stereotactic breast biopsy is a relatively simple and low-risk procedure.
 However, it does carry these risks:

 - infection of the biopsy site

 If you follow your doctor’s instructions on how to care for your wound, you will greatly reduce your risk of infection.

 If you are pregnant or concerned you may be pregnant, radiation from the X-rays may be harmful to your unborn child.
 Be sure to tell your doctor so alternative biopsy methods can be considered.

 Complications from a biopsy are rare.
-The risks associated with the procedure are outweighed by the benefits of having potentially cancerous lumps inspected.
-Remember, the quicker breast cancer is detected, the faster treatment can begin.
+The risks associated with the procedure are outweighed by the benefits of having potentially cancerous calcifications inspected.
+Remember, the quicker breast cancer is detected, the faster your treatment can begin.

 Before your breast biopsy, tell your doctor about any allergies you have, especially any history of allergic reactions to anesthesia.
-Also be sure to mention any medications you may be taking—including over-the-counter drugs such as aspirin or supplements—because these may cause blood thinning.
+Also be sure to mention any medications you may be taking, including over-the-counter drugs such as aspirin or supplements.